-We are proud to welcome and support international students as they join the multicultural, diverse learning community at our international graduate school.
+We are proud to welcome and support international students and scholars as they join the multicultural, diverse learning community at our international graduate school.
 SIT welcomes students from all over the world: between 25 and 35 percent of SIT Graduate Institute students are international.

-The International Student and Scholar Office (ISSO) provides special assistance to all SIT international graduate students.
+The International Student and Scholar Office (ISSO) provides special assistance to all SIT international graduate students and scholars.
 In addition to providing necessary information on student visas and other US immigration regulations, the office counsels and advises students on cultural opportunities, cross-cultural concerns, employment, banking, driving regulations, and much more.

 Director, International Student and Scholar Office